Kythnos History

 Medieval period

-Most were surrounded by huge stone walls, or like the "Kastro", a settlement located in the extreme north, surrounded by a sheer 500 feet deep cliff on three sides and a narrow track barricaded by huge stone walls on the fourth.
-The village inside seems to have been plundered several times and rebuilt many times.
-During the Venetian era of Kythnos history, which began in 1207, this island came under the control of Frankish lord Marco Sanudo and remained under Venetian rule for nearly 400 years.
+During the Middle Ages, most settlements were surrounded by huge stone walls.
+Kastro, a settlement located north, was surrounded by a 500-foot-deep cliff on three sides and a narrow track barricaded by huge stone walls on the fourth.
+The village inside seems to have been plundered and rebuilt several times.
+During the Venetian era of Kythnos history, which began in 1207, this island came under the control of the Duchy of Naxos and Duke Marco Sanudo and remained under Venetian rule for nearly 400 years.
 The island was known as Thermia in those times and the capital was Kastro.
-It was famous for its hot mineral springs which were located on the north-eastern coast of the island, near the village of Loutra.
+It was famous for its hot mineral springs on the northeastern coast of the island, near Loutra.

-A Frankish fort was built in the capital, Kastro and was named the Tower of Thermia.
-The last Venetian lord Angelo Gozzadini was overthrown by the Turks in 1617, in a rather treacherous manner.
-It is noted that the Turks employed a woman with child and in pain requesting admittance into the capital.
+A Venetian fort named the Castle of Thermia (mostly known as Oria Castle) was built in the capital.
+The last Venetian lord, Angelo Gozzadini, was overthrown by the Ottomans in 1617, in a rather treacherous manner.
+Legend has it that the Turks employed a woman with a child and in pain requesting admittance into the capital.
 The watchman's daughter, taking pity on the woman's state opened the door for her, letting in the Turkish army hiding nearby.
-This tale still remains alive in popular island ballads.
-After the Turks took over Kythnos, it remained a religiously free but poor and backward island.
+This tale still remains alive in popular island ballads, although it is not yet certain whether this story is true.
+After the Turks took over Kythnos, the island remained a religiously free but poor and backward island.
 However, this did not stop Kythnos from being one of the first islands to revolt against the Turks.

 Recent years